 Extroverted people draw their energy from their environment.
 They absorb the “positive energy” around them, and so they need a lot of social interactions.

 On the contrary, introverts themselves produce their energy and instead of taking it from others, they give it in social contact.
 This means that most interactions are tiring for them, and they need time to recharge.

 This energy is a limited resource that is why introverts tend to see extroverts as terrible predators trying to steal their sweet nectar of energy and need this personal space “ball”.

-If someone is an introvert it does not mean that he does not like to be in the company of other people.
-Just many social contacts are wasteful for such person, and he does not want to waste energy on something annoying.
+If someone is an introvert it does not mean that he or she does not like to be in the company of other people.
+Just many social contacts are wasteful for such a person, and he or she does not want to waste energy on something annoying.

-When meeting with an introvert be polite and relaxed and try to show that you recognize and approve his presence.
+When meeting with an introvert be polite and relaxed and try to show that you recognize and approve their presence.

-For an introvert it is important to feel welcome: he does not want to waste his precious energy on someone who does not want him in his environment.
+For an introvert it is important to feel welcome: he or she does not want to waste his/her precious energy on someone who does not want him or her in their environment.

 If you have interesting and important news to mention, tell them.
 But try to avoid gossips.
 Now introvert knows that you have a friendly approach and are open to interaction.